xzYue/odoo/doc/README.rst

 :orphan:

 ==================
-Odoo Documentation
+Modoo Documentation
 ==================

-Odoo Theme
+Modoo Theme
 ==========

-The Odoo Documentation theme is a bootstrap-based mix of http://odoo.com and http://getbootstrap.com with additional changes and additions, bundled as a Sphinx theme.
+The Modoo Documentation theme is a bootstrap-based mix of http://modoo.com and http://getbootstrap.com with additional changes and additions, bundled as a Sphinx theme.